 Crail Community Partnership is charged with taking forward delivery of the outcomes.
 The Partnership has now been awarded official charity registration by OSCR, the charity regulator.
 We are also now registered with DTAS (Development Trust Association Scotland)

-I am currently Chairman of Crail Preservation Society and work very actively in support of community initiatives such as Crail Festival and Crail Folk Club.
+I am currently Chairman of Crail Preservation Society, Trustee of Crail Museum and work very actively in support of community initiatives such as Crail Festival and Crail Folk Club.
 I really enjoy my role as one of the green-keepers on Crail's Putting Green.

 My role is to sign up & encourage new members & ensure we keep them updated with all the latest information and work of CCP.
 I'm am vice-secretary of Crail Community Council & play an active part in Crail Parish Church, including editing the Karail Magazine.
 By being part of CCP I hope to create a better future for all and being a trainee teacher I hope to make Crail more attractive to youngsters.

-I am Chair of Crail Community Council, and an Editor of 'Crail Matters'.
-We have lived in Crail for 12 years.
-My background is as a Forensic Psychologist with a strong interest in community engagement.
+I am a member of Crail Community Council, and an Editor of 'Crail Matters'.
+My wife and I have lived in Crail for 12 years.
+I have a background in Forensic Psychology with a strong interest in community engagement.

 I am a Professor of Biology at St Andrews University and have lived in Crail for 16 years, and hope for another 30!
 I am a keen birder and have written the Wild Crail blog https://aboutcrail.wordpress.com for the last 10 years.